cloudflare/cloudflare-docs/content/ssl/edge-certificates/additional-options/certificate-transparency-monitoring.md

 # Certificate Transparency Monitoring

-Certificate Transparency (CT) Monitoring sends you emails when certificates — including [backup certificates](/ssl/edge-certificates/universal-ssl/#backup-certificates) — are issued for your domain.
-This feature is in **public beta** and is opt-in.
+Certificate Transparency (CT) Monitoring is an [opt-in](#opt-in-and-out) feature in public beta that aims at improving security by allowing you to double-check any SSL/TLS certificates issued for your domain.

-{{<Aside type="note">}}
+CT Monitoring alerts are triggered not only by Cloudflare processes - including [backup certificates](/ssl/edge-certificates/backup-certificates/) -, but whenever a certificate that covers your monitored domain is issued by a [Certificate Authority (CA)](/ssl/concepts/#certificate-authority-ca) and added to a [public CT log](#how-ct-monitoring-works).

+{{<Aside type="warning" header="Aspects to consider" >}}

+* If you use other services that automatically issue certificates for your domain or subdomains, this may trigger CT Monitoring emails as well.
-If you use a shared certificate, you may receive notifications for domains or subdomains that do not belong to you.
+* If your domain is included in a shared certificate, you may receive notifications for domains or subdomains that do not belong to you but are included as [subject alternative names (SANs)](/fundamentals/glossary/#subject-alternative-name-san) together with your domain.
+You can use a tool like [Certificate Search](https://crt.sh/) to gather more information in such cases.

 {{</Aside>}}

----

-## Overview

-Every website must have a certificate to be trusted by major browsers.
-A certificate is a proof of identity — it says that you are who you say you are.
-These certificates help browsers like Google Chrome "know" that a connection is secure before presenting content.
+## How CT Monitoring works

+As explained in detail in the [introductory blog post](https://blog.cloudflare.com/introducing-certificate-transparency-and-nimbus/), this functionality goes beyond Cloudflare certificates.
+It is part of a greater project

 Certificates are recorded in public **CT logs**, such as Google’s Argon log and Cloudflare’s Nimbus log.

 If you enable Certificate Transparency (CT) Monitoring, Cloudflare will send you an email whenever your domain is recognized in a CT log.
 Usually, these certificates are legitimate and do not require further action.
-Cloudflare sends emails so you can double-check for yourself.
-If you use a shared certificate, you may receive emails for domains or subdomains that do not belong to you.

 In rare cases, you may believe a certificate is illegitimate.
 This is when you should [take action](#how-to-take-action).

-{{<Aside type="note">}}
+{{<Aside type="note" header="Note:">}}

-For even more details, refer to the [introductory blog post](https://blog.cloudflare.com/introducing-certificate-transparency-and-nimbus/).
+CT monitoring does not detect phishing attempts.
+For example, for <code>cloudflare.com</code>, an alert would not trigger for a certificate issued for <code>cloudf1are.com</code> or <code>cloud-flare.com</code>.
 {{</Aside>}}

 ---